 To obtain a bachelor degree in Australia is not easy, you will face many challenges while studying.
 If you are just starting out you may want to consider finding extra tuition.

 Many students with high SACE scores can still struggle to adapt to studying at the university level, but luckily there is a lot of help out there for a student in your situation.
-For a cost-effective help for your bachelor degree or masters, first look into any study groups or resources available at your university library, or any student organisations and clubs that might be running.
+For cost-effective help for your bachelor degree or master's, first look into any study groups or resources available at your university library, or any student organisations and clubs that might be running.

 Is Learning Maths Online or Offline Better?